bazelbuild/bazel/site/docs/skylark/rules.md

 [`DefaultInfo`](lib/DefaultInfo.html).
 If `DefaultInfo` is not returned by a rule implementation or the `files` parameter is not specified, `DefaultInfo.files` defaults to all *predeclared* outputs.

+Rules that perform actions should provide default outputs, even if those outputs are not expected to be directly used.
+Because actions that are not in the graph of requested outputs are pruned, if an output is only used by a target's consumers, those actions may not be performed if a target is built in isolation.
+This makes debugging more difficult because rebuilding just the failing target won't reproduce the failure.

 There are also two **deprecated** ways of using predeclared outputs: